info663-fa23/eleanor-test/pages/about.md

 {% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}

-## About CollectionBuilder CSV
+## About Being My Friend

 This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).
+This is made because I am in class on November 15, 2023.

 CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given: